olavolav/uniplot/README.md

 You can run the tests via `poetry run ./run_tests` to make sure your setup is good.
 Then proceed with issues, PRs etc. the usual way.

-Should you need to rebuild the Rust dependencies, run:
+Should you need to rebuild the Rust dependencies, (1.) run `cargo build` in the `uniplot/rustlabels/` directory, and the in the root directory of the project:
 ```
 poetry run maturin build -m uniplot/rustlabels/Cargo.toml
 ```